Nanoprep 2016 Day 6: the Coworker

 "Oh, and make sure that after I leave, they hire someone to help you.
 Don't make my mistake and work alone for 3 years."

 A funny thing happened during his interview there.
-Darren, the owner, remembered him.
+Darren, the founder, remembered him.

 "Finally decided to join us?" he had said jokingly.